opengeospatial/HY_Features/section_7.md

 The **fixedLandmark** associates to the water body part a permanent landmark referenced by co-ordinates.
 If required, this shall be used to identify on a water body (part) a permanent reference location which can be located in the network of catchment as outfall.
 This supports to place any feature relative to this using the (linear) river reference system described in section 7.4.5.

 The **upstreamSegment** and **downstreamSegment** associations relate to a water body (part) parts up or downstream.
-If required, these associations shall be used to identify supstream or downstream segments connected with the water body (part).
+If required, these associations shall be used to identify upstream or downstream segments connected with the water body (part).

 The **streamCrossSection** and **longitudinalCrossSection** associations relate to a water body (part) vertical sections confining them.
 If required, this association shall be used to identify sections either at right angles to the main (average) direction of flow, or along the stream (centre) line.